The Mansion on James is one of the last remaining mansions on James Street, and is open to the public for tours and for event rentals.

-The George & Rebecca Barnes Foundation was established as a not-for-profit historical society in 2005 to meet the growing demands of preservation, restoration and maintenance of 930 James Street, the original home of George and Rebecca Barnes.
+It is the home of the George & Rebecca Barnes Foundation, which was established as a not-for-profit historical organization to meet the growing demands of preservation, restoration and maintenance of The Mansion, at 930 James Street, the original home of George and Rebecca Barnes.

 Why it is Important to Save this Home

 It is an irreplaceable piece of Central New York history!

 This historic mansion was built by George and Rebecca Barnes in 1853.
 Their home was a center of civic-minded activity in our community.
 In honor of their leadership and commitment to the people of Central New York, the Foundation has been established in their names.